VowpalWabbit/vowpalwabbit.github.io/_guides/contextual_bandits.md

 - `./vw -d train.dat --cb_explore 4 --epsilon 0.2`
   - In this case, the prediction of the current learned policy is taken with probability 1 - _epsilon_ (i.e. 80% of the time) and with the remaining (i.e. 20%) epsilon probability an action is chosen uniformly at random.
 - `./vw -d train.dat --cb_explore 4 --bag 5`
-  - In this case, we will use an ensemble approach.
-We will take an argument _m_ for `--bag` and train _m_ different policies, i.e. 5 in the above example.
+  - In this case, we use an ensemble approach.
+We take an argument _m_ for `--bag` and train _m_ different policies, i.e. 5 in the above example.
 The policies differ because they are being trained on different subsets of data, with each example going to a subset of the _m_ policies.
 - `./vw -d train.dat --cb_explore 4 --cover 3`
   - In this case, similar to bagging _m_ different policies are trained but unlike bagging the training of these policies is explicitly optimized to result in a diverse set of predictions, choosing all the actions which are not already learned to be bad in a given context.
 This is a _theoretically optimal_ exploration algorithm.
 If you are curious to learn more, you can read more about it in this <a href="http://arxiv.org/abs/1402.0555" target="_blank">paper</a>.

 ### 3. `--cb_explore_adf`

-`--cb_explore_adf` e.g. `--cb_explore_adf` Since this exploring through the action space, you will also have to specify which algorithm you want to use for exploration.
+`--cb_explore_adf` e.g. `--cb_explore_adf` Since this exploring through the action space, you also have to specify which algorithm you want to use for exploration.

 The example format for this one is a little bit different from the other two cases because the action set changes over time or we have rich information for each action.
 Hence, it is best to create features for every (context, action) pair rather than features associated only with context and shared across all actions.